paritytech/metadata-portal/docs/NOTES.md

 Runs on pull requests targeting the `main` branch.
 ### frontend-test
-- The purpose of frontend-test is to run linting and React tests
+The purpose of frontend-test is to run linting and React tests

 ## Verify Workflow
 `.github/workflows/verify.yml`

 Runs on pull requests targeting the `main` branch with file changes in `public/qr/**` or `config.toml`.
 ### verify
-- The purpose of verify is to ensure that all QR image files are signed by Frequency
+The purpose of verify is to ensure that all QR image files are signed by Frequency

 ## Verify Skip Workflow
 `.github/workflows/verify-skip.yml`

 Runs on pull requests targeting the `main` branch with file changes excluding `public/qr/**` or `config.toml`.
 ### verify-skip
-- The purpose of verify-skip is to serve as a negation of the verify workflow and job
+The purpose of verify-skip is to serve as a negation of the verify workflow and job
-- Echoes "No verification required" into the workflow output to signify that the file changes did NOT require re verification
+- Displays "No verification required" to signify that the file changes did NOT require reverification